-It also includes an explanation of the Bullseye Framework, a way to prioritize and to find the right channels and experiments for your product.
+It also includes an explanation of the Bullseye Framework, a way to prioritise and to find the right channels and experiments for your product.

 Why is prioritising such a big thing?
-Prioritizing has to do with a realistic approach, on the channels that will truly grow your business.
+Prioritising has to do with a realistic approach, on the channels that will truly grow your business.